 It turns out building a coding agent is surprisingly straightforward once you understand the core concepts.
 You don’t need a PhD in machine learning or years of AI research experience.
 You don’t even need an agent framework.

-Over the course of this tutorial, we’re going to build a baby Claude Code using nothing but Python.
+Over the course of this tutorial, we’re going to build a baby Claude Code (Baby Code for short) using nothing but Python.
 It won’t be nearly as good as the real thing, but you will have a real, working agent that can:

 - Read and understand codebases